OpenWebAdvocacy/website/src/pages/walled-gardens.md

-## 8. Arguments Against Third Party Browsers
+## 8. Arguments Against Third-Party Browsers

-To our knowledge Apple has never published a detailed defense on why they feel justified in banning all rival third party browsers from iOS.
+To our knowledge Apple has never published a detailed defense on why they feel justified in banning all rival third-party browsers from iOS.
 That said, the following three sections contain arguments that others have made on Apple's behalf.